-A break-even calculator can help you see how many items you need to sell to break-even at your chosen selling price.
-To make your life easier, there are also product pricing calculators that you can find that – as the name suggests – helps you find the right price for your products.
+A break-even calculator can help you see how many items you need to sell to break even at your chosen selling price.
+To make your life easier, there are also product pricing calculators that you can find that – as the name suggests – help you find the right price for your products.

 Other factors when setting prices

 There are other factors at play before you’re really done setting your prices.
 At times, these factors can make the process of calculating and pricing your products a bit more tedious and nuanced.
 But they’re important to consider regardless.